ChimeraCoder/MLang/parsing_process.markdown

 > ((lambda () '(466 50) ))

-(Try it out for yourself, and you'll see that it's really just saying that the anonymous function takes zero parameters and always returns the two-element list '(466 50).
+(Try it out for yourself in CLISP, and you'll see that it's really just saying that the anonymous function takes zero parameters and always returns the two-element list '(466 50).
 Of course, our note literal representation might be a bit different from '(FREQ TIME), but you get the idea).

 Unlike Lisp, the user will not need to use atomic values - MNotes are secretly lists of length 1 (for technical reasons), but the syntax will conceal this.